castle-xyz/sync.lua/docs/reference.md

 ### `Entity:willSync(data, dt)`

 **Client-only.** Called when an entity is receiving new synchronization data from a server. `data` contains all the members of the entity on the server.
 So, for example, if you updated `self.x` and `self.y` on the server, they would be `data.x` and `data.y`. `dt` is the time in seconds that elapsed since this snapshot was recorded on the server. `dt` is provided because the snapshot usually takes time to travel over the network.
-This way you could predict the correct values to use locally (eg. `self.x = data.x + data.vx * dt` to set X-axis position based on X-axis velocity).
+You could edit `data`, and those will be the new values applied to `self` instead.
+This way you could predict the correct values to use locally (eg. `data.x = data.x + data.vx * dt` to set X-axis position based on X-axis velocity).

-You can use this method to customize how an entity is synchronized.
-If you return `false` from this method, it skips the default synchronization logic (which just overwrites all members with the new data).
+If you return `false` from this method, it skips the default synchronization logic entirely and you could set members of `self` on your own or not do anything.

 This method is called on entities one by one, so it may be that the data of other entities is still old or doesn't exist yet (hasn't been synchronized yet).
 Say a `Player` instance spawns an axe and sets `self.axeId` in one frame on the server.
 In the client, it may be that `:willSync` is called on the `Player` first and the axe isn't constructed yet.
 It would be constructed by the time the current `Client:process` call finishes.
 If you just want to be notified when synchronization has happened, use [`:didSync`](#entitydidsync) instead, which makes sure all other entities have been synchronized too. `:willSync` is meant to be used when you want to customize how synchronization data is applied.